Democratic backsliding in the United States: Antidemocratic, authoritarian and autocratic tendencies

-A survey between 2017 and 2019 found a third of Americans want a "strong leader who doesn't have to bother with Congress or elections", and one-quarter had a favorable view of military rule.
-A research study administered in 2019 found Trump supporters were more likely to condone executive aggrandizement, while Republicans were more likely to support a candidate who suspends Congress or ignores court verdicts.
+A survey between 2017 and 2019 found a third of Americans want a "strong leader who doesn't have to bother with Congress or elections," and one-quarter had a favorable view of military rule.
+A research study administered in 2019 found that Trump supporters were more likely to condone executive aggrandizement, while Republicans were more likely to support a candidate who suspends Congress or ignores court verdicts.
 The January 6 Capitol attack has been described as an example of de-democratization and democratic backsliding.
 It has also been described as a coup d'état or self-coup.
 Zack Beauchamp described Donald Trump's 2024 presidential campaign as another step on the road of democratic backsliding, wondering whether American democracy could survive a second Trump presidency.

-In March 2025, ICE detained Mahmoud Khalil without charging him with any crime, and reportedly threatened his wife with arrest.
+In March 2025, ICE detained Mahmoud Khalil without charging him with any crime and reportedly threatened his wife with arrest.
 Donna Lieberman, director of the New York Civil Liberties Union, condemned the detention and said it is a "targeted, retaliatory, and an extreme attack on his First Amendment rights" and "reeks of McCarthyism."
-Later that same month, the administration revoked the student visa of Ranjani Srinivasan, one of several Columbia university students targeted by immigration officials.
+Later that same month, the administration revoked the student visa of Ranjani Srinivasan, one of several Columbia University students targeted by immigration officials.

 Religious and white nationalism

+Charlie Kirk and Donald Trump at a Turning Point Action conference in 2023.

-During the Trump era, a far-right, populist movement based on Christian nationalism surged, gaining a significant degree of mainstream acceptance, typified by the once-fringe New Apostolic Reformation.
-The ideology of Trumpism broadly adheres to a deeply-held belief that America was founded as a Christian nation.
+During the Trump era, a far-right, populist movement based on Christian nationalism surged, gaining a significant degree of mainstream acceptance, typified by the once fringe New Apostolic Reformation.
+The ideology of Trumpism broadly adheres to a deeply held belief that America was founded as a Christian nation.
 Philip Gorski, a Yale professor of the sociology of religion, calls this "a mythological version of American history."
 Movement adherents believe their Christian dominance has been usurped by other races and faiths, which Gorski characterizes as a form of racial tribalism: "a 'we don't like people who are trying to change [our country] or people who are different' form of nationalism."
 Multiple studies have found that support for democracy among white Americans is negatively correlated with their level of racial prejudice, resentment, and desire to maintain white power and status.

 Researchers have observed that many in the movement seek to reduce or eliminate the separation of church and state found in the Constitution.
 Some Christian nationalists also believe Trump was divinely chosen to save white Christian America.
-In their 2022 book, The Flag and the Cross: White Christian Nationalism and the Threat to American Democracy, Gorski and co-author Samuel Perry, a professor of Sociology at the University of Oklahoma, wrote that white Christian nationalists share a set of common anti-democratic beliefs and principles that "add up to a political vision that privileges the tribe.
+In their 2022 book, The Flag and the Cross: White Christian Nationalism and the Threat to American Democracy, Gorski and co-author Samuel Perry, a professor of sociology at the University of Oklahoma, wrote that white Christian nationalists share a set of common anti-democratic beliefs and principles that "add up to a political vision that privileges the tribe.
 And they seek to put other tribes in their proper place."
 Some believe in a "Warrior Christ" they will follow with the use of righteous violence.